sociocs/docs/contacts/add-contacts.md

 ### List

-Select a contact list you might have created or you can leave it as "*All contacts*".
+Select a contact list you might have created or leave it as "*All contacts*".
 You can also create a new list.

 ### File